njanssen/node-tidal/README.md

 ## Configuration

 By default, your `Tidal` instance will listen for OSC messages on port `57120` which is the standard port used by TidalCycles to send OSC messages to SuperDirt/SuperCollider for producing sound.
-You can tell TidalCycles to use another port number or send (custom) OSC messages to multiple targets by updating your `BootTidal.hs` file.
+You can tell TidalCycles to use another port number and/or send (custom) OSC messages to multiple targets by updating your `BootTidal.hs` file.
 For more details, see the [TidalCycles documentation](https://tidalcycles.org/index.php/Custom_OSC).

 Specify the UDP ports to use for communicating with TidalCycles when creating an instance of `Tidal` in your code: